clintonjosephs/ExpensesTracker/README.md

 [Demo Link - Netlify](https://nervous-shaw-148c7b.netlify.app/)

 > Use ExpensesTracker to track monthly and yearly expenses.
 Very simple to use, all you need do is enter the details of the expenses made with date and, voila!
-ExpensesTracker handled the rest.Built with React Library, HTML, CSS, and JavaScript it has a bar chart feature that gives a pictorial overview of the expenses based on selected year.
+ExpensesTracker handles the rest.
+Built with React Library, HTML, CSS, and JavaScript, it has a bar chart feature that gives a pictorial overview of the expenses based on selected year.

 Additional description about the project and its features.